VueTubeApp/VueTube/readme.md

 - 🧩 **Plugins:** Install third party plugins made by community with useful features!
 - And more!

-You can suggest your own feature opening a feature request issue in this repository.
+You can suggest your own feature by opening a feature request issue in this repository.

 <h2 align="left">
 <sub>